GICodeWarrior/fir/README.md

 ```

 To build the google spreadsheet sidebar, run `./sundial/gs-build.sh` and find the files to be added to Google Apps Script in `./sundial/gs-build`.

+## License

+All original source code and contributions available under MIT License.

+Catalog details and icons processed from the game Foxhole (created by [Siege Camp](https://www.siegecamp.com/)) are made available only under Fair Use.